info-com/econtext-auth/docs/source/concepts.rst

 Custom Data
 -----------

-Custom Data is an additional JSON field which is available in each of the above objects and can be used to store additional information about a User, Group, or Application.
+Custom Data is an additional JSON object field which is available in each of the above objects and can be used to store additional information about a User, Group, or Application.